 The Sub-Fund is actively managed in reference to a benchmark.
-The MSCI EMU ND (the "Benchmark") is used for performance comparison and internal risk monitoring purposes, without implying any particular constraints to the Sub-Fund's investments.
-The Sub-Fund's securities will generally be similar to those of the Benchmark but the security weightings are expected to differ materially.
-The Investment Manager may also select securities not included in the Benchmark in order to take advantage of investment opportunities.
+The MSCI Europe ex-UK (Net Return) (the "Benchmark") is used only for performance comparison purposes, without implying any particular constraints to the Sub-Fund's investments.
+The performance of the Sub-Fund may deviate from that of the Benchmark.

-The Sub-Fund's objective is to seek long term capital appreciation and to outperform the Benchmark by investing in a portfolio of equity securities of companies located in the European Monetary Union.
-The Investment Manager's intention is to focus its selection on mid-to large capitalization companies with solid financial characteristics.
+The Sub-Fund's objective is to seek long term capital appreciation by investing at least 2/3rd of its assets in a portfolio of equity securities of companies located in Europe.
+The Investment Manager's intention is to focus its selection on a quality portfolio of companies having their headquarters or carrying out their predominant activities in any European country.